dragonchain/dragonchain/SECURITY.md

 # Security Policy

 The Dragonchain project is dedicated towards finding and eliminating any possible security vulnerabilities that may arise.
-This includes this repository as well as all auxilliary Dragonchain repositories.
+This includes this repository as well as all auxillary Dragonchain repositories.

 ## Supported Versions